 I love my nugget ice maker.
 That plus my coffee machine are my two favorite home gadgets.
 I bought it last year on Prime Day, so I’ve had it a little over a year and it is just the best.
 It makes something so ordinary (ice) feel special and luxurious, plus it’s really nice having pebble ice on demand without having to go buy it (I’ve bought bags of it at fast food restaurants before!).
 When friends come over for cocktails it’s nice to be able to offer them pebble ice versus other types of ice for their drinks.

 Even after over a year, the novelty hasn’t worn off.
-I never have to stock up on ice for parties and gatherings.
+I never have to stock up on good ice for parties and gatherings.
 And because I make the ice myself I know it’s clean and free from contamination.
 I will have a proper built in ice maker at the new house but I’m keeping this too… I need my pebble ice!
 Today I wanted to dedicate a post to share my review of the GE Profile Opal Countertop Nugget Ice Maker with everything I love most about it.
 If you have any questions, leave them in the comments!

 GE Profile Opal Countertop Nugget Ice Maker Review

 I have never had a countertop ice machine before so I can’t really compare it to other countertop ice makers but I will tell you that I LOVE this.
 And I do not have a ton of counter space in my apartment (I won’t at the new house either) but it is worth the real estate!
 I love this thing so much.